-The purpose of generating recommendations in this manner is to give the Leadership Group the utmost confidence in selecting the priorities for the next six months.
+The purpose of generating recommendations in this manner is twofold.
+The primary purpose is to give the Leadership Group the utmost confidence in selecting the priorities for the next six months.
 Once these priorities are selected the partnership will find the best form to act upon these priorities.
+A further secondary purpose is to identify the findings that could lead to an improved partnership.
+These improvement recommendations will be identified with the initials 'IR' and collated in Appendix A as part of a 'CDRP Improvement Plan'.

 Through the Task Groups of the CDRP these priorities will be profiled and the any current tactics assessed for effectiveness.
-New actions will be developed to focus upon the priorities tackling them in the key locations identified in the problem profile.
+New actions will be developed to focus upon the priorities, tackling them in the key locations identified in the problem profile.
 In this way the strategic assessment drives the CDRP planning activities.